inferno986return/python-pcep/Module2.md

 See also: https://www.mathsisfun.com/numbers/division.html

 And finally, division by zero is mathematically undefined.
-Therefore it will throw an error if you try to use zero (`0`) as the divisor:
+Therefore it will throw a `ZeroDivisionError` error if you try to use zero (`0`) as the divisor which will stop the program execution by default:

 `3 / 0`